Golden Dragon massacre: Motivation

-The incident was motivated by a longstanding feud between two rival Chinatown gangs, the Joe Boys (Chung Ching Yee) and Wah Ching, traced back to 1969, when the first victim was killed.
+The incident was motivated by a longstanding feud between two rival Chinatown gangs, the Joe Boys (Chung Ching Yee) and Wah Ching, tracing back to 1969, when the first victim was killed.
 The two gangs controlled different parts of San Francisco, with the Wah Ching in Chinatown and the Joe Boys in the Richmond and Sunset districts, and had been rivals since the Joe Boys splintered off from the Wah Ching in the late 1960s.
-The shooting at the Golden Dragon was an attempted assassination of Wah Ching leaders and was a direct retaliation for the shootout with the Wah Ching in Chinatown's Ping Yuen (Peace Garden) housing project (平園住宅房屋大廈) on July 4, 1977, which was sparked by a dispute over fireworks sales.
+The shooting at the Golden Dragon was an attempted assassination of Wah Ching leaders and was a direct retaliation for the shootout with the Wah Ching in Chinatown's Ping Yuen housing project on July 4, 1977, which was sparked by a dispute over fireworks sales.
 That shootout resulted in the death of 16-year-old Felix Huey (許非力; sometimes romanized as Huie) and the wounding of Melvin Yu, both members of the Joe Boys.

 Huey's murder, in turn, was seen as a reprisal for the earlier death of Kin Chuen Louie, a 20-year-old member of the Wah Ching who had been shot a dozen times on May 31 while attempting to escape in his car.
 Louie's death was later memorialized in a poem by Michael McClure, who came upon the victim shortly after the shooting.
-Including those victims in the Golden Dragon, 44 people had been murdered in gang violence in San Francisco Chinatown by 1977; Inspector John McKenna of the San Francisco Police counted 55 dead between 1969 and 1977.
+Including those victims in the Golden Dragon, 44 people had been murdered in gang violence in Chinatown by 1977; Inspector John McKenna of the San Francisco Police counted 55 dead between 1969 and 1977.